rails/sprockets/guides/extending_sprockets.md

 register_preprocessor 'text/css', MySprocketsExtension
 ```

-This is really frustrating, that some of the hash keys have changed between sprockets 3 and 4.
-Why?
-Because who needs stability?
-For example in one of them the filename is passed in the key `:filename` while in the other it is `:source_path`.
-You'll want to support both of them you can do something like this in your code
+Some of the hash keys have changed between sprockets 3 and 4.
+For example in Sprockets 3 the filename is passed in the
+key `:filename` while in Sprockets 4 it is `:source_path`.
+You'll want to support both of them you can do something like
+this in your code

 ```ruby
 # Sprockets 3.x+ interface